oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 ## Elements of Free Modules

-All OSCAR types for elements of finitely presented modules considered here belong to the abstract type `ModuleElemFP{T}`, where `T` is the element type of the underlying ring.
+All OSCAR types for elements of the modules considered here belong to the abstract type `ModuleElemFP{T}`, where `T` is the element type of the underlying ring.
 The free modules belong to the abstract subtype `AbstractFreeModElem{T} <: ModuleFPElem{T}`.
 They are modelled as objects of the concrete type `FreeModElem{T} <: AbstractFreeModElem{T}`